adinium72/ECM1400-Coursework/README.md

 ```

 into the Windows® command prompt.
 A report of styling and other programming errors present in these modules was
-then returned and used by the Author to aid development and refine the code.
+then returned and used by the author to aid development and refine the code.
 This package does not need to be installed
 by the user and this section of the README is simply for reference.